Myxogastria0808/cf-r2-sdk/README.md

 # Cloudflare R2 Operation SDK

-### ⚠ This crate is under development (Error handling remains a simple implementation) ⚠

 This is the Cloudflare R2 Operation SDK.

 This crates can upload, download, and delete binary data or files to Cloudflare R2.